riverhuang1107/everai_documentation/README_en.md

 ## Build image
 This step will build the container image, using two very simple files `Dockerfile` and `image_builder.py`, and call the following command will compile the image and push them to your specified registry.

 The dependence of this step is docker and buildx installed on your machine.
-Otherwise we will have further prompts to help you install them
+Otherwise we will have further prompts to help you install them.
 ```bash
 docker login quary.io
 docker buildx version